Genusbiz/docs/users/search-and-refine/index.md

 ---
-title: Search and refine using Genus App Platform
+title: Search and refine using Genus Apps
-description: How end users can search and refine their searches using Genus App Platform
+description: How end users can search and refine their searches using Genus Apps
 author: OleGrytdal
 ---
 # Search and refine